sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 ## 2. Attempts to Install Conda Through Miniforge and Mambaforge on an SD Card <a name="conda-installation"></a>

 **Description:**
-When I received the NVIDIA machine there was barely any internal storage left.
-Only around 700mb of storage.
-This meant I was unable to create a conda environment for the segment anything model I was hoping to test out.
-In order to solve this issue I first tried to make use of the SD card which provided me with external storage.
-Unfortunately, I tried to install conda on the SD card and was not able to do so due to denied permissions and many other limitations involving the SD card.
+When I received the NVIDIA machine there was only around 700 MB of storage left.
+This meant I was unable to create a conda environment for the segment anything model, a model I was planning to use.
+First, I tried using an SD card for external storage to solve this issue.
+I attempted to install conda on the SD card, but unfortunately, I encountered denied permissions and several other limitations with the SD card.
 I've documented my steps below.

 ### 2.1 Attempt 1
 **Description:**
 I tried to install multiple versions of mambaforge and miniforge from this [website](https://github.com/conda-forge/miniforge) These attempts were unsuccessful.

-0. Plug in SD card
+0. Plug in the SD card

 1. Download Mambaforge for ARM: [here](https://github.com/conda-forge/miniforge)